Vinu-1792/Vinu-1792/README.md

 - 📫 How to reach me **vishnuseksaria.vs@gmail.com**

-- ⚡ Fun fact **I am a 3 star coder at HackerRank Java and Python.**
+- ⚡ Fun fact **I am a 4 star and 3 star coder at HackerRank in Java and Python respectively.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">